solana-developers/professional-education/AGENDA.md

 ## Agenda

-There are two variants, classroom-based and remote
+There are two variants, classroom-based full time (4 full days) and remote (12 days)

 ### Remote training